MaxHorstmann/StackExchange-Alexa/README.md

 # Enable Skill on my Echo

 This skill hasn't been published yet to Amazon.
-Stay tuned!
+Mainly, I'm waiting for Amazon to resolve [this](https://forums.developer.amazon.com/questions/75718/oauth-state-parameter-too-long-can-it-be-shortened.html).

+In the meantime, feel free to [contact me](https://twitter.com/Max_Horstmann) if you're interested in beta testing.

 # Technical Details